21 Must-Have Miami Foods

 15. Steak at Prime 112

 Florida may be known for seafood, but sometimes you’re just craving a really nice steak.
-Head over to Prime 112 for beautiful ambiance, excellent service and a tasty meal to boot.
+That’s when we suggest heading over to Prime 112 for beautiful ambiance, excellent service and a tasty meal to boot.
 This beautiful, cozy spot in South Beach serves decadent Miami foods for all to enjoy.
 Reservations are recommended.

 The Vibe

-This steakhouse offers a twist on both the food and the environment, departing from the typical dark leather you’d expect from a steakhouse and instead opting for sexy décor and beautiful lighting.
-You walk up to a beautiful boutique hotel and make your way back to a stunning, romantic outdoor patio.
-Dine after dark for a particularly cozy environment as the trees are warmly lit for a candlelit feel.
+This fancy restaurant in Miami offers a twist on both the food and the environment, departing from the typical dark leather you’d expect from a steakhouse and instead opting for sexy décor and beautiful lighting.
+You walk up to a beautiful boutique hotel and make your way to a stunning, romantic outdoor patio.
+Dine after dark for a particularly cozy environment, with the trees warmly lit for a fanciful feel.

 What to Order

 You can’t visit a steakhouse without getting the steak, but the appetizers and sides are just as important.
 Favorites include the Kobe beef sliders and the truffled lobster mac and cheese.
-A solid spot for great Miami food, especially if you prefer the “turf” of surf ‘n’ turf.
+Overall, we guarantee this is a solid spot for great Miami food, especially if you prefer the “turf” of surf ‘n’ turf.

 16. Mediterranean Fare at Mandolin Aegean Bistro

-The perfect combination of beautiful ambiance and easily accessible tasty Miami food, Mandolin is a great spot for a date idea in Miami.
-Serving Mediterranean fare with heavy Turkish and Greek influences, this is a must-visit for something other than the typical seafood dinner but still great Miami food.
+The perfect combination of beautiful ambiance and easily accessible, tasty Miami food, this coastal-inspired eatery is a great spot for a casual date idea in Miami.
+Serving Mediterranean fare with heavy Turkish and Greek influences, Mandolin Aegean Bistro is a must-visit for something that isn’t the typical seafood dinner, but is still great Miami food.

 The Vibe

 You might feel as though you’ve been transported directly to the shores of Greece when you stroll up for dinner.
-You’ll walk through gates painted sea-blue and a romantic canopy of bougainvillea on your way to the patio situated among the gardens.
-A beautiful and romantic spot for any occasion, and an honorable mention on the Michelin Bib guide.
+You’ll walk through gates painted sea-blue and a picturesque canopy of bougainvillea on your way to the patio situated among the gardens.
+With a Michelin Bib Gourmand designation, this romantic restaurant in Miami will more than exceed your expectations.

 What to Order

 Mandolin excels at simplicity, taking fresh local ingredients and letting them shine.
-We recommend the roasted beets with creamy tahini sauce or the spicy Mandolin kebab.
+Some of the best Miami foods to try here include the roasted beets with creamy tahini sauce and the spicy Mandolin kebab.

 Mandolin | 4312 NE Second Ave., Miami, FL 33137 | $$